An Empirical Study of Self-Admitted Technical Debt in Machine Learning Software: Case Study Setup

 We chose to perform our analysis on non-ML projects instead of reusing results previously published, to allow for a fair comparison.
 In fact, parameters like the programming language (Python vs Java in prior studies), the SATD detection tool, and the number of projects can impact the comparison.
 Nevertheless, we will refer to prior findings whenever relevant.

 \paragraph{Approach to identify the rationale for high debt prevalence in ML vs. Non-ML: Advocatus Diaboli.} A common approach to challenge prevailing assumptions and explore alternative explanations for an empirical observation is the Advocatus Diaboli (a.k.a. the devil’s advocate) approach~\cite{vysali2020quantifying}.
-This approach involves identifying the simplest, most logical explanations for a given observation, then hypothesizing and validating whether these might explain it.
+This approach is a recognized methodology used in prior software engineering and broader scientific research to systematically test alternative hypotheses.
+For instance, Minelli et al.~\cite{minelli2015know} used it to question whether their findings generalized beyond a Smalltalk IDE; Ferré and Rudolph~\cite{ferre2012advocatus} applied it to falsify the completeness of ontologies via logically absurd counterexamples.
+In line with these works, we apply this technique not to claim causation via metrics like churn or complexity, but to challenge the robustness of our own explanation by actively testing plausible alternatives.

 In our case, we adopt the devil’s advocate perspective to examine the high debt prevalence in ML and Non-ML settings by assessing three potential predictors: 1) churn, 2) number of file changes, and 3) complexity.
 While other metrics could be relevant, our selection is designed to provide an evaluation of these particular variables, ensuring a focused and manageable scope for detailed investigation.
 Below, we present the rationale to select our metrics in the context of technical debt.

 \begin{itemize} \item \textit{Churn.} High churn indicates frequent changes and adjustments, which we hypothesize could potentially lead to a breeding ground for technical debt.
-High churn is associated with other poor programming practices and design issues, including higher likelihood of defects and smells~\cite{amit2020corrective,kudrjavets2022quantifying,mauerer2021search,Morales15}.
-Employing the broken window theory~\cite{leven2022broken}, high churn signifying other aspects of poor design could also be extended to technical debt.
+High churn is associated with other poor programming practices and design issues, including higher likelihood of defects and smells~\cite{amit2020corrective,mauerer2021search,Morales15}.
+Employing the broken window theory~\cite{leven2024broken}, high churn signifying other aspects of poor design could also be extended to technical debt.

 \item \textit{Number of File Changes.} The count of changed files indicates the diffusion of changes.
 For instance, if multiple files are updated, it suggests significant changes, possibly indicating a breaking change or extensive refactoring activities.
 We hypothesize that such substantial changes could be fertile grounds for the accumulation of technical debt.